Dishes That Start With J

 Jeotgal is a type of Korean fermented fish product that is made from a variety of fish such as anchovy, shrimp, and mackerel.
 The fish is salted and fermented for several months to create a pungent and savory condiment that is often used to add flavor to soups, stews, and other Korean dishes.
 Jeotgal is a unique and essential ingredient in Korean cuisine that reflects the country’s rich tradition of fermentation and pickling.

-See also Cheeses That Start With C
+See also [REVEALED] American Foods That Start With M

 Jhalmuri